kstkn/pokepad/README.md

 - MP3 (.mp3)
 - WAV (.wav)
+- M4A (.m4a) - Requires ffmpeg to be installed (see below)
 - OGG (.ogg) - Note: Full OGG support may require additional decoders

+### M4A Support

+M4A files are supported through automatic conversion using ffmpeg.
+To use M4A files:

+1. Install ffmpeg:
+   - **macOS:** `brew install ffmpeg`
+   - **Windows:** Download from https://ffmpeg.org/download.html or use `choco install ffmpeg`
+   - **Linux:** `sudo apt-get install ffmpeg` or `sudo yum install ffmpeg`

+2. Make sure ffmpeg is in your system PATH

+3. The app will automatically convert M4A files to WAV when loading them

 ## Notes